DRS-OSS: A Diff-Risk Scoring Tool for Continuous Integration Workflows: System Overview

 \subsection{GitHub Bot}

 The GitHub App integrates with repository workflows and supports both automatic and on-demand operation.
 The app is installed on selected repositories with read access to commit messages and code, and write access to PR comments/status checks.
 On pull request (opened/synchronize) or push, the app fetches the diff and commit message, calls the Gateway’s prediction endpoints, and posts the result.
 Reviewers can also request an explicit prediction by commenting \texttt{/drs} on a PR.
-The bot posts a compact card: commit/PR identifiers, derived label (risky/safe), confidence score, and an optional explanation if enabled.
+The bot posts a compact card: commit/PR identifiers, derived label (risky/safe), and confidence score.